-Many genres, styles, and workspaces in the music industry have kept Alfonsina Torrealba quite busy, which makes sense for a professional with a long trajectory, but it is unusual for a woman under 35 years old.
+Many genres, styles, and workspaces in the music industry have kept Alfonsina Torrealba quite busy, which makes sense for a professional with a long trajectory, but it is unusual for a woman of 35 years old.
 Torrealba is an Orchestral and Choir Conductor, singer, and a flute player with a Master's degree in Conducting.
 In addition, she is a music teacher, working from small amateur spaces to reckoned Universities, from public places in Chile to highly specialized places in Madrid, Spain.
 This variety of experiences is also translated into her music genres, from classical and folkloric, choral fusion, and religious and jazz.
+Her contributions to Youth Orchestras in Chile and Spain had made her a valuable member of these communities, where the music is highly acknowledged for its value to society.

 She was born in Santiago de Chile.
 She completed her studies at the National Conservatory in Santiago de Chile, thanks to the scholarship of academic excellence awarded by the Chilean government.
 She continued her conduction training with the disciple of Juan Pablo Izquierdo, assistant conductor of Leonard Bernstein in New York.
 In addition, she studied flute with Roberto Cisternas, professor at the chilean conservatory and with Jaime Vásquez, reckoned performer in the Jazz chilean circuit.